Rules That Affect You

 Student responsibilities within the residence community

 Municipal, Provincial and Federal laws and by-laws are related to you being a citizen in the city, province and country.
-The standards outlined by the residence and Conestoga College are informed by these laws.
-Residence and Conestoga College staff aim to ensure that all of these standards of behaviour are respected and maintained.
+The standards outlined by Conestoga Residence and Conestoga College are informed by these laws.
+Residence and Conestoga College Staff aim to ensure that all of these standards of behaviour are respected and maintained.

-In situations that create a concern for the safety and security of students in residence and on campus, all important information will be shared between appropriate residence and Conestoga officials.
-In serious cases, allegations may be investigated by both the residence and Conestoga College and the student will be subject to the sanctions under both sets of policies and procedures.
+Normally the residence policies and procedures and Conestoga's policies and procedures act independently of one another.
+However, residence shares all reports alleging RCLS violations with Conestoga College officials.
+In situations that create a concern for the safety and security of students in residence and on campus, all important information will be shared between appropriate Residence and Conestoga College officials.
+In serious cases, allegation(s) may be investigated by both the Residence and Conestoga College and the student will be subject to the sanctions under both sets of policies and procedures.

 Scope & Application

 The Residence Community Living Standards (RCLS) apply to all residents and their guests.
 They are in effect:

 - On residence property, including in all residence buildings and the grounds of the residence.

 - At off-campus events sponsored by Conestoga Residence or a recognized student leadership group in residence.